saraththoonoli/saraththoonoli/README.md

 - 👋 Hi, I’m @saraththoonoli
 - 👀 I’m interested in MEARN developer
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently Work in Angular

 <!---
 saraththoonoli/saraththoonoli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.